Anomaly Detection for a Large Number of Streams: A Permutation-Based Higher Criticism Approach: An important case: the normal location model

 The following result summarizes several analytical steps in \cite{Donoho2004}. \begin{prp}[\cite{Donoho2004}] Let $q\in[0,\infty)$ be fixed but arbitrary, and $h_n > 0$ with $h_n\to\infty$.
 Then $\Phn{V_q(\mathbf{X})\geq h_n}\leq \frac{1}{h_n^2}\to 0.$ Furthermore, for $\cS$ as in~\eqref{eqn:parameterization_size}, when $1/2<\beta<1$ (sparse regime), $h_n = n^{\smallO(1)}$, and $\mu=\sqrt{2(r/t)\log(n)}$ we have: \bitem \item If $r>(1-\sqrt{1-\beta})^2$ then $\Pha{V_1(\mathbf{X})\geq h_n}\to 1$. \item If $r<1/4$ and $r>\beta-1/2$ then $\Pha{V_{4r}(\mathbf{X})\geq h_n}\to 1$. \eitem \end{prp}

-The proof of Theorem~\ref{th:perm-hc-discrete-test}, our main result, hinges crucially in showing that important quantities inside the proof of Proposition~\ref{prop:vq-test} have the same asymptotic characterization when considering calibration by permutation.
+The proof of Theorem~\ref{th:perm-hc-discrete-test-nullmean}, which is critical for our main result, hinges crucially in showing that important quantities inside the proof of Proposition~\ref{prop:vq-test} have the same asymptotic characterization when considering calibration by permutation.
 The heart of the proof of Proposition~\ref{prop:vq-test} is the realization that, under the alternative, $N_q(\bX)$ is the sum of two independent binomial random variables; $N_q(\bX) \sim \Bin{n-s}{p_q} + \Bin{s}{v_q}$, where

-We will show a similar result in our setting, implying the result in this proposition can be used to complete the proof of Theorem~\ref{th:perm-hc-discrete-test}.
-For completeness, a proof of Proposition 1 is also provided in Appendix~\ref{supp:vq}. \begin{rem} In the dense regime, it is also possible to show that, when $\mu=(1/\sqrt{t})n^{r-1/2}$ with $r>\beta$, we have $\Pha{V_0(\mathbf{X})\geq h_n}\to 1$.
+We will show a similar result in our setting, implying the result in this proposition can be used to complete the proof of Theorem~\ref{th:perm-hc-discrete-test-nullmean}.
+For completeness, a proof of Proposition~\ref{prop:vq-test} is also provided in Appendix~\ref{supp:vq}. \begin{rem} In the dense regime, it is also possible to show that, when $\mu=(1/\sqrt{t})n^{r-1/2}$ with $r>\beta$, we have $\Pha{V_0(\mathbf{X})\geq h_n}\to 1$.
 This implies the higher criticism statistic is also optimal in that regime under the normal model. \end{rem}

 Proposition~\ref{prop:vq-test} shows that, depending on the combination of sparsity $|\cS|$ and signal strength $\mu$ we might want to consider a test based on $V_q(\mathbf{X})$ for different values of $q$.
 Interestingly, the value $q=1$ suffices for the very sparse regime.
 For the moderately sparse regime the situation is more intricate, and it turns out the choice $q=4r$ is essentially optimal (unless $r \geq 1/4$, as then $q=1$ suffices).
 Obviously we do not know $r$, so the only way we can capitalize on this knowledge is to scan over a suitable selection of values for $q$, that hopefully include (or approximate) the optimal value.
 To keep the analysis simple and avoid the use of advanced tools in empirical processes we scan only over a coarse subset of values for $q$.
 The following result is an almost immediate consequence of Proposition~\ref{prop:vq-test}. \begin{prp}[Quantized HC] Let $Q\subseteq[0,1]$ be the set